tasmota/docs/Shutter-and-Steppers.md

 2. Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#blinds-shutters-and-roller-shades).
 4. ///

+***NOTE:***
+ - the connection of the COUNTER is mandatory, or the ESP will always freeze.
+ - a maximum of four shutters per device are supported (1 shutters = 1 stepper motor).
+ - a `shutteropenduration<x>` must be same as `shuttercloseduration<x>`.
+ - if you use >1 stpper motor cofiguration, you must use the same combination of stepper drivers and stepper motors, and only one stepper motor can work at a time.

 ## SHUTTER1.
 Example configuration: